IMPORTANT Website terms of use and cookie statement

 RIBA Business Benchmarking

 This was launched in 2010 to support businesses in tracking key financial performance indicators and remains the purpose of the survey.
-Because it compiles actual reported data, and does not make forecasts or recommendations, it has remained unchallenged and is a vital part of the profession’s suite of tools for self-reflection and analysis.
+It is a vital part of the profession’s suite of tools for self-reflection and analysis.

 RIBA Fee Calculator